hantswilliams/flask-htmx-vega-altair-duckdb/README.md

 - visualizations: vega
 - local db: duckDb

+## To do
+- Some github actions for:
+    - Pytests
+    - Linters

 ## Tailwind
 - Took all of the elements out of box from [tailwind-ui](https://tailwindui.com/) and performed minimal modifications